vorotyna/blocks/README.md

-# Interview Scheduler
+# Blocks

-Interview Scheduler is a React app that allows a user to create, delete or edit an interview appointment.
+Blocks is a scheduling React app that allows a user to create, delete or edit an interview appointment.

 ## Learning Goals